-We recognize the importance of the support by loved ones during a patient's hospitalization or when receiving health care services.
-Because our patient care philosophy depends greatly on engaging families to be present as part of the healing process, the decision to restrict visitation and limit family presence was difficult.
-However, of utmost importance is the health and safety of the patients under our care and our employees.
+We recognize the importance of the support by loved ones during a patient's hospitalization or when receiving care.
+Because our patient care philosophy depends greatly on engaging families to be present as part of the healing process, any decision to restrict visitation and limit family presence is difficult.
+However, the health and safety of the patients under our care and of our employees is crucial.

 - Henry Ford Hospital

 - Henry Ford Kingswood Hospital

 - Henry Ford Macomb Hospital - Clinton Township

 - Henry Ford Maplegrove Center

 - Henry Ford West Bloomfield Hospital